-• Offer the complainant a compensatory payment1.
+• Offer the complainant a compensatory payment.

-The Commissioner will consider recommending that the regulator should reimburse the complainant (in full or in part) for quantifiable financial loss which has directly resulted from the regulator's error (complainants will be asked for documentary evidence of loss).
-He may also recommend the reimbursement of professional fees,
+The Commissioner will consider recommending that the regulator should reimburse the complainant (in full or in part) for quantifiable financial loss

-1 Under the rules of the complaints scheme, compensatory payments are ex gratia.
+&lt;sup>1 Under the rules of the complaints scheme, compensatory payments are ex gratia.
 This means that the regulators do not admit legal liability when they pay them.
 By law, the regulators cannot be sued for damages unless it can be shown that they have acted in bad faith, or that the complainant's human rights have been breached.
 These are matters which only a court can decide, and are not dealt with by the Commissioner.

-but complainants should not need a professional adviser to bring a complaint to the Commissioner and the Commissioner will not usually recommend reimbursement of any legal costs incurred in bringing the complaint.
+which has directly resulted from the regulator's error (complainants will be asked for documentary evidence of loss).
+She may also recommend the reimbursement of professional fees, but complainants should not need a professional adviser to bring a complaint to the Commissioner and the Commissioner will not usually recommend reimbursement of any legal costs incurred in bringing the complaint.

 The Commissioner will also consider recommending the regulator offer a compensatory payment to the complainant, on a goodwill basis, to acknowledge the impact of its actions where there has been distress or inconvenience caused to the complainant.
-A remedy payment for distress is usually a modest sum not exceeding £300, although in certain circumstances a higher amount may be justified.2
+A remedy payment for distress is usually a modest sum not exceeding £300, although in certain circumstances a higher amount may be justified.

-The Commissioner may also recommend a review of practice, policy or procedure of the regulator.
+• The Commissioner may also recommend a review of practice, policy or procedure of the regulator.
 This may include recommendations for improvements or staff training.